VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 6. **PBDRigidsSolver.h**: Pertains to the physics solver for rigid bodies, crucial for realistic physics calculations in character movement.
 7. **Engine/World.h**: Provides access to the game world, necessary for character interaction with various elements of the game environment.

-Additionally, it utilizes a macro `UE_INLINE_GENERATED_CPP_BY_NAME(CharacterMovementComponentAsync)` for inline generation of specific functionalities.
+Additionally, it utilizes a macro `UE_INLINE_GENERATED_CPP_BY_NAME(CharacterMovementComponentAsyncInput)` for inline generation of specific functionalities.

 ## Class Declaration

 ### Synopsis

-The `FCharacterMovementComponentAsync` class is designed to process and simulate character movement asynchronously.
+The `FCharacterMovementComponentAsyncInput` class is designed to process and simulate character movement asynchronously.
 This approach is particularly beneficial in networked games or scenarios with high computational demands, as it allows for more responsive and accurate character movements.

 ### Responsibilities